1234-noob/Microsoft-Dynamic-UI-page/README.md

 # Microsoft-Dynamic-UI-Page-Tailwind
-Microsoft Page UI create using Tailwind Css which is Dynamic Web Page with Medium break Point
+Microsoft Page UI create using Tailwind Css which is Dynamic Web Page with Medium break Point and resolution to see the change